-Mr. Rice was reappointed in December 2009 to a second term as Chair and Chief Executive Officer of the Alberta Securities Commission to conclude July 15, 2015.
-In January 2011, he was appointed Chair of the Canadian Securities Administrators and re-appointed for a second two-year term commencing April 1, 2013.
+Mr. Rice was reappointed in December 2009 to a second term as Chair and Chief Executive Officer of the Alberta Securities Commission.
+In January 2011, he was appointed Chair of the Canadian Securities Administrators and re-appointed for a second two-year which concluded March 31, 2015.
 Mr. Rice acts as an ex officio member on all ASC Committees.
 At the beginning of his tenure with the ASC in 2005, Mr. Rice had over 25 years of experience as a securities lawyer and had most recently concluded a 32-year career with the Bennett Jones LLP law firm with a five-year term as its national managing partner.
 Mr. Rice has also had extensive board membership and chair responsibilities with both public and private companies.

 Stephen R. Murison

 Mr. Murison was appointed Vice-Chair in April 2003.
 He first joined the ASC as legal counsel in 1997, a position in which he worked extensively on a number of key policy initiatives.
 Prior to his employment with the Commission he was a partner with a national law firm, where he specialized in taxation, securities and corporate law.

 Mr. Cotter was appointed Vice-Chair in April 2014.
 Prior to his employment with the Commission he was a partner in the business law group with a national law firm, where he advised companies and investment firms on public offerings, private placements, cross-border financings, mergers and acquisitions, reorganizations, recapitalizations, going-private transactions, corporate governance, proxy contests and regulatory compliance.

 Terry Allen, CFA, ICD.D